Some links in this post may be affiliate links

 Common names: Rubber Plant, Rubber Fig, Rubber Tree, Rubber Bush, Indian Rubber Tree, Indian Rubber Bush

 Ficus elastica is native to Eastern parts of South Asia and Southeast Asia.
 It has been naturalized in Sri Lanka, the West Indies, and the US state of Florida.
-It is among the best tropical foliage plants that you can grow in any space.
+It is among favored tropical foliage plants that you can grow in any space.

-Rubber Plants grow to a height of 6-10 feet when grown indoors.
-It is one of the perfect tree-like plants that will adapt to a wide range of growing conditions.
+Rubber Plant grows to a height of 6-10 feet when grown indoors.
+It is one of the popular tree-like plants that will adapt to a wide range of growing conditions.

-According to the NASA Clean Air Study, Ficus elastica was found to be among the best air-cleaning plants which gets rid of formaldehyde from indoor air.
+According to the NASA Clean Air Study, Ficus elastica was found to be among the air-cleaning plants and gets rid of formaldehyde from indoor air.

 Popular Rubber Tree varieties include Ficus elastica 'Decora', Ficus elastica 'robusta' (Bronze Rubber Plant), Ficus elastica 'Black Prince', Ficus elastica 'Tineke', Ficus elastica 'Shivereana' among others.